alexelash/personal-website/_projects/azavea.md

     desc: |
       When I started, the company had a simple guide detailing use of its logo.
 However, it only covered logo usage guidelines and was in a PDF in the company’s shared drive.

       I took on the mantle of creating a [digital branding guide and digital toolkit](https://branding.azavea.com/) in order to establish and maintain shareable brand assets and visuals.
-I created a digital version rather than update the PDF so that I could expand the existing guidelines, allow the guide to be more easily accessible/shareable to people in and outside of the company, and more easily collaborate cross-functionally on updates.
+Creating a digital branding guide allowed me to more easily expand the existing guidelines, create a more accessible/shareable guide for people in and outside of the company, and collaborate cross-functionally on updates.
     visual:
       type: 'image'
       image: 'azavea/azavea_brand_03.jpg'